statshero/data-projects/README.md

 `2013, peer-to-peer, R, analysis, visualisation, project management`

-## What is a CSV?
-A case study of CSVs on data.gov.uk
+## _What is a CSV?
+A case study of CSVs on data.gov.uk_, an elaborate blog post

 A short project during my time at the Open Data Institute, where I analysed more than 20,000 links to CSV files on data.gov.uk.
 Results: only around one third turned out to be machine-readable.
 A typical CSV is between 1kb-1mb in size and has around eight columns.
+And I got to play around with [Gephi](https://gephi.org/).

 <a href="https://theodi.org/blog/the-status-of-csvs-on-datagovuk" class="no-decor" target="_blank">
 <img src="https://raw.githubusercontent.com/statshero/data-projects/master/assets/csv-study.png" alt="linkedin logo" width="529" height="295"></a>